Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 An example of this could be when students consistently struggle to commence their tasks after lunchtime, requiring further investigation.
 This incident could be explored at various levels of reflection, from a quick analysis to a profound dialogic reflection, to understand underlying causes and solutions.

 According to a study, 68% of new teachers found structured reflection, such as Tripp's model, valuable in their first year of teaching.
-As renowned educational expert John Dewey once said, "We do not learn from experience... we learn from reflecting on experience."
+As renowned educational expert John Dewey once said, "We do not learn from experience..
+We learn from reflecting on experience."

-In summary, the key insights are:
+the key insights are:

 • Levels of Reflection: Surface, superficial, and deep reflections offer varying degrees of insight and potential development.